AjayACST/PHP-Video-Uploader/README.md

 ## Installation

 To install simply download all files seen here: index.php, upload.php and the upload folder and copy them to your webserver.
-Make sure you have PHP installed and configured on your WebServer
+Make sure you have PHP AND ffmpeg installed and configured on your WebServer

 ## Usage